dklassic/APFrameworkUI/README.md

 The creation of this UI system is heavily inspired by [PhiOS](https://github.com/pblca/PhiOS) (mirror repo) made by [phi6](https://twitter.com/phi6).

+> [!IMPORTANT]
+> The project is currently considered in the state of pre-release, which means breaking change will happen all the time as I figure out how to generalize the usage of it better.
+> If you're interested in using it in production, make sure to fork it out and simply modify it to suite your project better.

 # How to Use

 A quick UI code would look like this: